 ‘He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness.
 You will be enriched in every way for your great generosity’.

 Note carefully what Paul says here.
 He doesn’t make an unconditional promise that God will give us everything we want.
-In fact, in other places in the New Testament Paul works hard to reduce the list of things we want; in 1 Timothy he says that godliness with contentment is great gain, and defines contentment as being happy with food and clothing (I think if he’d lived in Alberta he would have added ‘a warm house’ as well!).
+In fact, in other places in the New Testament Paul works hard to reduce the list of things we want; in 1 Timothy he says that godliness with contentment is great gain, and he defines contentment as being happy with food and clothing (I think if he’d lived in Alberta he would have added ‘a warm house’ as well!).

 So the first benefit is a promise that God will provide for our needs too.
 The second benefit is the enduring benefit of a righteous character.
 In verse 9 he quotes from Psalm 112, which talks about the righteous person: